Ship Car To Croatia

 - Bill of lading.

-- Authorization for export of the vehicle from the lien owner (only if car is currently being financed)
+- Authorization for export of the vehicle from the lien owner (only if the car is currently being financed)

 Homologation

-Types of Shipping
+Types of Dispatching

 There are a couple of ways to ship vehicles into Croatia.
 The primary methods are: